ffrank/puppet-mgmtgraph/DSL.md

 This **cannot** be expressed as a `rename` rule, because `@resource.title` is a method call on the Puppet resource object, not an access to an attribute.
 The title is special, and not part of `@resource.parameters`.

+(Note: The above rule can only be used safely for `mgmt` resource kinds that don't derive meaning from the `name` parameter.
+Resource kinds such as `pkg` use a different idiom, see the section on "Namevar" below.)

 ### `ignore` rules